mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 The `bootstrap.ign` must be used to create the bootstrap node.
-Most of the cloud providers have size limits in the user data, so you must store the `bootstrap.ign` externally, then retrieve it in the cloud-init process.
-If the cloud provider has a blob service allowing the creation of a signed HTTPS URL, it can be used to store and serve the ignition file.
-The cloud-init could be used as follows:
+Most of the cloud providers have size limits in the user data, so you must store the `bootstrap.ign` externally, then retrieve it in the boot process.
+If the cloud provider provides a blob service allowing the creation of a signed HTTPS URL, it can be used to store and serve the ignition file.

+The following example can be used to fetch the ignition using a secure HTTP method, with authentication:

 ```json
 {